mark-me/boelmuziek/README.md

 * The **UI** is implemented needed to be accessible from any kind of device, so it came down to....
 * The **Client streamer** is [Icecast](https://icecast.org/), which you can compare to a radio station that is tuned in to whatever you are playing.
 * The **Multi-room streamer** solution [Snapcast](https://github.com/badaix/snapcast) is used because it is awesome.
-I've used this setup for a long time and it is just: AWESOME!
+Nuf said...
+Or is it? i've used this setup for over two years time.
+And I don't know if I told your before: it is just: AWESOME!
 * The **Music Library Player** is [MPD](https://musicpd.org/).
 Reliable, flexible and around since the dawn of civilization (2003).
 * The **Controller** is where several back-end services  are called so the UI developer doesn't need to worry about handling each of the component's quirks and hopefully get some kind of unifief interface.
 Since the author is uses Python, [FastAPI](https://fastapi.tiangolo.com/) seemed a viable solution.